elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-16-cs2107-lecture-8-network-security.md

 ![CS2107-7-7.PNG]({{site.baseurl}}/img/CS2107-7-7.PNG)

-At the WPA layer:
+If the attacker is at the physicl layer:
 > Can the attacker learn
 > - Report: No
+>
-> - Alice visiting luminus
+> Alice visiting luminus?
+No
 > - Mac (Not clear)

 ### IPsec